 Chronic Obstructive Pulmonary Disease (COPD) places an enormous burden on people living with this lung condition and on the Australian healthcare system.
 The prevalence of COPD in Australians over the age of 40 is estimated to be 7.5% (Toelle 2013).
 COPD was the 5th leading cause of death in Australia in 2017 (AIHW 2021).
 In 2015–16, COPD cost the Australian health system an estimated $977 million (AIHW 2020).
 The Australian Institute of Health and Welfare estimates that COPD is the foremost cause of preventable hospitalisations amongst chronic health conditions (AIHW 2019).
 Furthermore, COPD was the third leading specific cause of total disease burden in Australia in 2015 (AIHW & NIAA 2020).

-There is a great deal of work to be done to better understand the prevalence and outcomes of COPD in Indigenous Australians.
-The prevalence of COPD among Indigenous Australians is estimated to be 2.3 times as high as in non-Indigenous Australians (AIHW 2020).
+There is a great deal of work to be done to better understand the prevalence and outcomes of COPD in First Nations people.
+The prevalence of COPD among First Nations people is estimated to be 2.3 times as high as the rate in non-Indigenous Australians (AIHW 2020).
 The mortality rate of COPD among Indigenous Australians was 2.7 times as high as the non-Indigenous Australians rate (AIHW 2020).
 The ultimate aim of these guidelines is to improve health outcomes for all Australians with COPD by translating the latest evidence-based recommendations into everyday clinical practice.